 Generally speaking, we like to suggest hybrid beds that incorporate coils for heavier folks.
 The coils are more supportive and resilient.

-While we don’t think GhostBed is the best option for heavier folks, we do think it’s a good bed for petite and medium–sized people.
+While we don’t think GhostBed is the best option for heavier folks, we do think it’s a good bed for medium–sized people.
 Mattresses are usually designed with average/medium-sized people in mind, so it’s no surprise there.
 They are the lucky ones, really.
 They get to enjoy the support and mix-foam comfort of the Puffy bed with no troubles.

 GhostBed doesn’t sleep hot, per se, but it doesn’t actually sleep cool either.
 The company says their gel memory foam is supposed to keep the bed cooler, and maybe it does, but it doesn’t keep the bed actually cool to the touch.

 We consider the GhostBed a temperature-neutral mattress.
 It isn’t going to make you overheat during the night, but it also isn’t going to make you feel cold.
 Also, the lighter you are, the more you will sleep on top of the mattress (and latex foam) and, therefore, the cooler you’ll feel.
 If you’re heavier, you’ll sink in more and might sleep a bit warmer.